lijielife/stockade/README.md

 stockade
 ========
-Open-source, safer version of PasswordSafe
+Open-source, safer version of PasswordSafe using the Barbican back end.